India tells overseas vaccine buyers it has to prioritise local needs

 (Interactive graphic tracking global spread of coronavirus: here)

-Reporting by Neha Arora; Additional reporting by Shilpa Jamkhandikar; Editing by Krishna N. Das, Clarence Fernandez and Nick Macfie
+Reporting by Neha Arora; Additional reporting by Shilpa Jamkhandikar and Mayank Bhardwaj; Editing by Krishna N. Das, Nick Macfie and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.